 A steering wheel that shakes when braking can be an unnerving experience for a driver.
-Feeling the steering wheel shake or vibrate while the car is in motion or while braking can indicate a larger problem that should be investigated as soon as possible.
+Feeling the steering wheel shake or vibrate while the car is in motion or braking can indicate a larger problem that should be investigated immediately.

 To figure out what is causing the vibrations, it is important to pay attention to the conditions when the steering wheel shakes.
 Does it shake all the time?
 At high speed only or when you slow down or brake?
 In this article, we will cover common causes of steering wheel vibrations.